puppetlabs/puppet-docs/source/pe/3.7/quick_start_r10k.markdown

  1. If you have not already done so, create a working directory and clone the **puppet-control** and **puppet-helloworld** repos into it.
  2. Change into the `puppet-helloworld` directory with `cd puppet-helloworld`.
  3. Gather the most recent good commit ID, which is an sha-1 hash that is unique for every Git commit.
 Run `git rev-parse HEAD` and copy the ID.
- 4. Change into the `puppet-control` directory with `cd puppet-control`.
+ 4. Navigate to the `puppet-control` directory.
  5. In the `puppet-control` directory, create a file called `Puppetfile` (e.g., run `touch Puppetfile`.)
 (Note that this file **must** have a capital "P").
  6. Open `Puppetfile` and edit it so that it contains the following Puppet code: